AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-20-microexpress-nio-templates.md

 Ever had Finder show the Spinning Beachball?
 That is likely because it is blocking on such a call.<br>
 This we need to avoid, hence we dispatch the call to the threadpool too.

+> This needs an update for newer NIO versions, which include non-blocking
+> open operations.

 Then we finally use the NIO helper and perform a read.
 We load the whole file in one go to keep it simple: